-The reigning two-time MVP was about to announce the biggest free-agency move in NBA history, and former ESPN President John Skipper saw the opportunity to turn it into a soap opera episode.
-They pitched the idea to James’ representatives, who were on board and thus the plan to let the forward announce The Decision live on TV was made.
+LeBron, the reigning two-time MVP at the time, was about to announce the biggest free-agency move in NBA history.
+Enter former ESPN President John Skipper, who saw the opportunity to cash in on the intrigue through a television show, à la soap opera.
+They pitched the idea to James’ representatives, who got on board soon enough.
+The decision to announce The Decision live on TV was made.

-The infamous 75-minute special earned the ire of fans as they accused James of turning his free agency decision into a circus.
-However, Skipper believes that it was a revolutionary idea and was only hated because it was radically different from what fans were used to.
-In ESPN analyst Brian Windhorst’s book LeBron, Inc.: The Making of a Billion-Dollar Athlete, Skipper shared his view about The Decision.
+The infamous 75-minute special earned the ire of fans who accused LeBron of turning his free agency decision into a circus.
+However, Skipper believes it was a revolutionary idea and that it was hated only because it was radically different from what the fans were used to.
+In ESPN analyst Brian Windhorst’s book, LeBron, Inc.: The Making of a Billion-Dollar Athlete, Skipper shared his view about The Decision.
 He said,

 “You know, I thought we were doing something cool, something interesting.
 I still feel that way to this day.
 At ESPN we have games, we have news shows, and we have entertainment shows.
 This was an entertainment show.
 I personally made the decision to put it on.
 And in retrospect, I just think it was ahead of its time.”